scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 Within the pattern:

-- users can choose the page they want by clicking on a page number at the bottom of a search result page, starting at page 1
+- users can choose the page they want by picking a page number at the bottom of a search result page, starting at page 1
 - each individual page number contains 10 search results
 - the page number the user is on is always highlighted